 The Center for Constitutional Rights has stood with those whose lives have been upended or destroyed as a result of the U.S. government’s suspension of human rights, particularly of Muslims.
 For the last twenty years, we have fought alongside our clients, communities, and movement partners to hold each administration—including the Biden administration—accountable for their role in creating and upholding these policies and practices.

-We responded to immigrants in New York and New Jersey when they were unlawfully rounded up by federal agents and local police in the weeks and months following 9/11; we represented the first men to challenge their incommunicado, indefinite detention at the Guantánamo Bay prison; we supported victims of torture and abuse by governments and military contractors in detention facilities across the world; and we supported those harmed as a result of the opportunistic, unlawful invasion of Iraq, including in a joint project between Iraqi human rights organizations and U.S. veterans, as well as seeking justice and accountability for Blackwater’s victims.
+We responded to immigrants in New York and New Jersey when they were unlawfully rounded up by federal agents and local police in the weeks and months following 9/11; we represented the first men to challenge their incommunicado, indefinite detention at the Guantánamo Bay prison (which marks its own 20th anniversary in 2022); we supported victims of torture and abuse by governments and military contractors in detention facilities across the world; and we supported those harmed as a result of the opportunistic, unlawful invasion of Iraq, including in a joint project between Iraqi human rights organizations and U.S. veterans, as well as seeking justice and accountability for Blackwater’s victims.
 Whether fighting for men like Maher Arar who were ensnared in the U.S. torture and rendition program or challenging drone killings and the surveillance of Black and Brown communities, we’ve remained committed to resisting the 9/11 Effect.

 Twenty years later much of this work continues, and many of our clients and their communities are no closer to justice, accountability, or healing.

 The enduring post-9/11 ideology built upon long standing narratives of xenophobia, maximal security measures, and military power and profit, has seeped and metastasized throughout all aspects of present-day law and politics.